-We don’t have auditions but we may ask you to take a short voice placement test to confirm you are singing in the right Section.
+We don’t have auditions but we may ask you to take a short voice placement test to confirm you are singing in the Section that best suites your voice.
 That’s not as scary as it might sound — all we’ll ask you to do is huddle in a corner with our Musical Director and our four Section Leaders.
 You might be asked to sing Happy Birthday and then sing a scale going up as high as you can and down as low as you can.
 That’s it.

 How will I learn the songs?

 We learn the songs by a combination of individual learning (listening to teach tracks), Section practices and chorus work.

 When can I perform with the chorus?

 Before you can join the chorus in public performances or competitions, you will need to have learned a number of songs from the repertoire.
 Once you are confident with those, you will take another voice test to confirm you as a fully-fledged chorus member.